FPRx#

 Compute the False Positive Rate at x% Recall.

-kwargs – Additional arguments to pass to the metric class.
+int) – The positive label.kwargs – Additional keyword arguments for the metric class.

 - Reference:

-Improved from hendrycks/anomaly-seg and translated to torch.
+Improved from anomaly-seg and translated to torch.

 Example

-from torch_uncertainty.metrics.classification import FPRx # Initialize the metric with 95% recall and positive label as 1 (e.g., OOD) metric = FPRx(recall_level=0.95, pos_label=1) # Simulated model predictions (confidence scores) and ground-truth labels conf = torch.tensor([0.9, 0.8, 0.7, 0.6, 0.4, 0.2, 0.1]) targets = torch.tensor([1, 0, 1, 0, 0, 1, 0]) # 1: OOD, 0: In-Distribution # Update the metric with predictions and labels metric.update(conf, targets) # Compute FPR at 95% recall result = metric.compute() print(f"FPR at 95% Recall: {result.item()}") # output : FPR at 95% Recall: 0.75
+from torch_uncertainty.metrics.classification import FPRx # Initialize the metric with 95% recall and positive label as 1 (e.g., OOD) metric = FPRx(recall_level=0.95, pos_label=1) # Simulated model predictions (confidence scores) and ground-truth labels confidences = torch.tensor([0.9, 0.8, 0.7, 0.6, 0.4, 0.2, 0.1]) targets = torch.tensor([1, 0, 1, 0, 0, 1, 0]) # 1: OOD, 0: In-Distribution # Update the metric with predictions and labels metric.update(confidences, targets) # Compute FPR at 95% recall result = metric.compute() print(f"FPR at 95% Recall: {result.item()}") # output: FPR at 95% Recall: 0.75